Somali language: Geographic distribution of Somali

 The Somali language is spoken in Somali inhabited areas of Somalia, Djibouti, Ethiopia, Kenya, Yemen and by members of the Somali diaspora.
 It is also spoken as an adoptive language by a few ethnic minority groups and individuals in Somali majority regions.

 Somali is the most widely spoken Cushitic language in the region followed by Oromo and Afar.

-As of 2019, there were approximately 21.8 million speakers of Somali, spread in Greater Somalia of which around 7.8 million resided in Somalia.
+As of 2021, there are approximately 24 million speakers of Somali, spread in Greater Somalia of which around 17 million reside in Somalia.
 The language is spoken by an estimated 95% of the country's inhabitants, and also by a majority of the population in Djibouti.

 Following the start of the Somali Civil War in the early 1990s, the Somali-speaking diaspora increased in size, with newer Somali speech communities forming in parts of the Middle East, North America and Europe.

 Official status

 Constitutionally, Somali and Arabic are the two official languages of Somalia.
 Somali has been an official national language since January 1973, when the Supreme Revolutionary Council (SRC) declared it the Somali Democratic Republic's primary language of administration and education.
 Somali was thereafter established as the main language of academic instruction in forms 1 through 4, following preparatory work by the government-appointed Somali Language Committee.
 It later expanded to include all 12 forms in 1979.
 In 1972, the SRC adopted a Latin orthography as the official national alphabet over several other writing scripts that were then in use.
 Concurrently, the Italian-language daily newspaper Stella d'Ottobre ("The October Star") was nationalized, renamed to Xiddigta Oktoobar, and began publishing in Somali.
-The state-run Radio Mogadishu has also broadcast in Somali since 1943.
-Additionally, other state-run public networks like Somaliland National TV, regional public networks such as Puntland TV and Radio and, as well as Eastern Television Network and Horn Cable Television, among other private broadcasters, air programs in Somali.
+The state-run Radio Mogadishu has also broadcast in Somali since 1951.
+Additionally, other regional public networks like Somaliland National TV and Puntland TV and Radio and, as well as Eastern Television Network and Horn Cable Television, among other private broadcasters, air programs in Somali.

 Somali is recognized as an official working language in the Somali Region of Ethiopia.
 Although it is not an official language of Djibouti, it constitutes a major national language there.
 Somali is used in television and radio broadcasts, with the government-operated Radio Djibouti transmitting programs in the language from 1943 onwards.

 The Kenya Broadcasting Corporation also broadcasts in the Somali language in its Iftin FM Programmes.
 The language is spoken in the Somali territories within North Eastern Kenya, namely Wajir County, Garissa County and Mandera County.

 The Somali language is regulated by the Regional Somali Language Academy, an intergovernmental institution established in June 2013 in Djibouti City by the governments of Djibouti, Somalia and Ethiopia.
 It is officially mandated with preserving the Somali language.

-As of October 2022, Somali and Oromo are the only Cushitic languages available on Google Translate.
+As of 2025, Somali, Afar and Oromo are the only 3 Cushitic languages available on Google Translate.